elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Make Order Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/trading/makeOrder.se)

-#### augur.api.MakeOrder.publicMakeOrder({ \_signer, type, attoshares, displayPrice, market, outcome[, betterOrderID, worseOrderID, tradeGroupID, onSent, onSuccess, onFailed ]})
+#### augur.api.MakeOrder.publicMakeOrder({ \_signer, type, attoshares, displayPrice, market, outcome, betterOrderID, worseOrderID, tradeGroupID, onSent, onSuccess, onFailed })

 This transaction will create a new order on the order book for the specified `market` trading on the `outcome` provided.
 The required fields besides market and outcome are the `type` of order (1 for a bid, 2 for an ask), amount of shares denoted in `attoshares`, and the `displayPrice` for the order.
 Optional params include `betterOrderID`, `worseOrderID`, `tradeGroupID`, and the callbacks.
 The `betterOrderID` and `worseOrderID` are orderIDs of orders already on the order book which should be better and worse than the order we are intending to create with this transaction.
 The `tradeGroupID` is a field used by the Augur UI to group transactions and can be left blank.

 This transaction will fail if `type` is not a valid value of 1 or 2, If the `attoshares` value is less than 0, if the `market` isn't defined, if the `outcome` is less than 0 or greater than the total number of outcomes for the `market`, or if the `displayPrice` is below the `market`'s minimum `displayPrice` or if the `displayPrice` is above the market's maximum `displayPrice`.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

 Share Token Tx API
 ---------------------------